 Are You Ready to Lead a Support Group?

 You, our ANAD Support Group Leaders, are so valuable to us!
 You are the heart of who we are and what we do.
 ANAD support group leaders donate their time and expertise in helping people with eating disorders and their loved ones try to find recovery for themselves.

 It is not required that Support Group Leaders are clinicians nor have a background in psychology.
-Please review the sections below to determine if you are ready to lead an ANAD support group or if you’d rather join an already existing ANAD support group, or request a new ANAD support group in your area.
+Please review the sections below to determine if you are ready to lead an ANAD support group or if you’d rather join an already existing ANAD support group.

 ANAD Support Group leaders need to be strong and healthy.
 You will come across many triggers as a leader.
 We want to make sure that you are in a great place in your own recovery to be around people who are still struggling.
 We ask that you have been eating disorder behavior free for two years OR that you have a co-leader to run the group with you.